MAAP #226: AI to detect Amazon gold mining deforestation – 2024 update

 Unlocking the Climate Value of Protected Areas and Indigenous Territories in the Amazon

 Policy and finance for tropical forests as a climate solution have largely focused on reducing emissions from deforestation and forest degradation (REDD+).
 These efforts have made important strides in slowing and directing finance to tackle forest loss, particularly in high-deforestation regions.
-However, this emphasis on avoided emissions overlooks a critical component of the global carbon cycle: the carbon sink function of intact, mature tropical forests — which this analysis using Planet’s Forest Carbon Diligence data show is both measurable and significant.
+However, this emphasis on avoided emissions overlooks a critical component of the global carbon cycle: the carbon sink function (gaining of carbon over time) of primary tropical forests — which this analysis using Planet’s Forest Carbon Diligence data show is both measurable and significant.

 This omission leaves a major flux in the carbon system—ongoing carbon sequestration in old-growth forests—outside the scope of existing market or non-market incentives.
 Critically, many of these carbon-absorbing forests are already located within established protected areas and indigenous territories.
 These areas are globally recognized for their importance in biodiversity conservation and for the stewardship provided by Indigenous Peoples and local communities.